julia-mula/scenario-modelling-tool/README.md

 # Scenario Modelling Tool (SMT)

+All detailed information and project artifacts can be found on the Miro board: [Open Miro Board](https://miro.com/app/board/uXjVJDSoRT8=/?share_link_id=840243111723)

+The full project, including source code and supporting files, is available on GitHub: [View the GitHub Repository](https://github.com/sm-tool/sm-tool)

 ## Project Description

 In many European projects there is a need to organize an experiment involving